MarisaNicoleSloan/career-portfolio/saved-centers/README.md

 Used browser local storage to persist favorites across sessions, ensuring users could save centers without needing a login.
 However, local storage can only store data up to a certain limit, which led to issues when users saved a large number of centers.
 To resolve this, I limited the saved data to only essential center information (name, ID, and URL).

 #### API Optimization
-Initially, I used fetch to interact with the backend API.
+Initially, I used `fetch` to interact with the backend API.
 However, as the project progressed, I encountered challenges with managing request cancellations and handling error responses.
 For example, canceling requests when a user quickly navigated between different pages caused potential issues with unnecessary API calls.

-After switching to axios, I was able to handle requests more effectively, especially with support for request cancellation and easier error handling.
+After switching to `axios`, I was able to handle requests more effectively, especially with support for request cancellation and easier error handling.
 This change also made it easier to manage request configurations, such as headers, and to handle different response formats.
 This was particularly useful when dealing with more complex API responses that required custom error handling.

 This change improved the reliability and maintainability of the API interactions, allowing for easier handling of edge cases like timeouts and retries.